Gayathri229/NamasteReact/Assignment3.md

 4. {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>}
      {TitleComponent} - {} displays/executes any JS code.
 So here, TitleComponent is considered as a JS code/expression.
      {<TitleComponent/>} - is used to render a functional component
-     {<TitleComponent></TitleComponent>} - is same as 2nd one and is used to render a functional component
+     {<TitleComponent></TitleComponent>} - means the same as 2nd one and is used to render a functional component